phetsims/geometric-optics/doc/implementation-notes.md

 of the simulation.
 For instance, the `zoomModelViewTransform` can be used to convert the visibleBounds of the simulation to `playAreaModelBounds`.

+* **Dynamic allocation**: Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
+The exception is `GeometricOpticsRulerNode`, which is created each time the zoom level changes.

 ### Memory management

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding